yix7/cs598_recommendation_system/README.md

 # CS598 Project 4: Movie Recommendation

 This movie recommendation system consists of both genre based and collaborative filtering based approaches.
-User can select which approach to use from the sidebar on the left of dashboard.
+User can select which approach to use from the sidebar on the left of dashboard. __Note: it may take some time for data to be loaded for the first time launching the app__

 - Genre-based Recommendation System: